-Related to African violets (Saintpaulia), these low-growing natives of tropical America are popular chiefly for their striking foliage: oval, velvety, beautifully colored leaves to 25 in. long, 13 in. wide.
-They bloom sporadically throughout the year, bearing tubular, 2-in.-long flowers in shades of red, pink, orange, yellow, lavender, or white.
+Related to African violets (Saintpaulia), these low-growing natives of tropical America are popular chiefly for their striking foliage: oval, velvety, beautifully colored leaves to 25 inches long, 13 inches wide.
+They bloom sporadically throughout the year, bearing tubular, 2 inches-long flowers in shades of red, pink, orange, yellow, lavender, or white.
 Plants spread by runners that form new plants at their tips, a trait that makes them excellent candidates for hanging baskets or strawberry pots.

 Many different selections are available, including the following.

-'Kee Wee'.
-Chocolate-brown leaves prominently veined in deep pink.
-Orange-red flowers.
+- Chocolate-brown leaves prominently veined in deep pink.

 - Leaves marked in white and brown, with pink edges.
-Flowers are red-orange.

 - Chocolate-brown leaves with central pattern of lime-green.
-Fuchsia-pink blooms.

-'Silver Sheen'.
-Crinkled leaves are silver and green, with coppery margins.
-Deep red flowers.
+- Crinkled leaves are silver and green, with coppery margins.

 Flame violets are among the most cold-sensitive plants in this book.
 They sulk when the temperature drops to 60F and die if it dips much below 50F.
 Yet they don't like temperatures much above 80F either.
 You can take potted plants outdoors to a lightly shaded spot when the temperature is just right, but most people grow them as houseplants.